-Musculoskeletal System is designed for support, movement and the protection of our internal organs.
+The musculoskeletal system is designed for support, movement and the protection of our internal organs.
 It consists of bones, joints, muscles, ligaments and tendons.
 Its health is conditioned by genetic factors, lifestyle, diet, climate, and the level of physical and mental stress.
-The progress of civilisation makes our life more interesting and safer, but it has led us to a sedentary lifestyle.
-Modern man doesn’t move enough or happens to do the wrong exercises, following fashion trends.
-As well, handling an incorrect load is dangerous, as is physical inactivity.
-According to statistics, about 25% of Americans have Musculoskeletal Disorders that require medical treatment and more than one-half of all chronic conditions in people over 50 years are related to Musculo-Skeletal system problems, such as: back pain, arthritis, osteoporosis, carpal tunnel syndrome etc.
+Modern-day life has had its impact on the musculoskeletal system.
+The progress of civilisation makes our life more interesting and safer, but it has also led us to a sedentary lifestyle.
+Modern man doesn’t move enough, does the wrong exercises, or follows fashion trends, such as wearing high heels, that degrade the musculoskeletal system.
+Also, handling an incorrect load, such as lifting a too-heavy object or engaging in a too-strenuous activity, is dangerous to this system.
+According to statistics, about 25% of Americans have musculoskeletal disorders that require medical treatment and more than one-half of all chronic conditions in people over 50 years are related to musculoskeletal system problems, such as: back pain, arthritis, osteoporosis, carpal tunnel syndrome etc.

-Musculoskeletal Disorders seriously impair life quality, causing pain and discomfort.
+Musculoskeletal disorders seriously impair life quality, causing pain and discomfort.
 While medication helps to relieve symptoms temporarily, the cause can only be eliminated through physical activity.
-Thus, it often happens that the severity of a disease rules out any physical load associated with active playing sports, jogging, lifting weights, etc. Here, Yoga gives people a great opportunity to return to a normal life.
+Thus, it often happens that the severity of the disease rules out any physical load associated with active playing sports, jogging, lifting weights, etc. Here, yoga gives people a great opportunity to return to a normal life.
 Moreover, you cannot envision a better means of prevention and, most importantly, age doesn’t matter in this case.

 There are many studies regarding the treatment of musculoskeletal disorders through yoga.
 As a result, effective treatment methods have been developed.